dannovikov/cmpr/README.md

 Programming requires AGI-level problem solving skills that LLMs do not have.

 The Devin-style approach aims to replace programmers with AI, and the user of the AI is essentially a project manager.
-We believe this is completely unrealistic given the current state of AI.
+We believe this is unrealistic given the current state of AI.
 (If anything, we'll be able to replace the project manager role with AI before we can do the same for the programmer role.)
 A better analogy is that we elevate the programmer to an architect with an AI assistant that can handle low-level details.
 This might suggest that fewer programmers will be needed, but Jevon's paradox suggests demand may increase, as software development becomes more productive.